Research

 Enthesis Tissue Engineering

 Integration of regenerated cartilage with bone has yet to be successful, and this integration is critical for cartilage to provide the intended support and cushion.
 The transitional region where cartilage and bone meet is called an enthesis, although the term can also refer to regions where tendon, ligament, or fascia join bone as well.
-Current lab work focuses on generation of an enthesis of the meniscus through the use of nanofiber scaffolds created from various polymers.
+Current lab work focuses on generation of a ligament enthesis through the use of electrospun nanofiber scaffolds created from silk fibroin.

 Systems mechanobiology

 Mechanobiology is a relatively young field at the intersection of biophysics and biology.
 It is focused on describing of the impact of physical forces such as tension, geometry, shear flow, etc. on cell behavior, as well as developing our understanding of the mechanisms by which these signals are detected and transduced and effect changes in protein and gene expression.
 Our lab is focused on characterizing the structure and composition of the cytoskeleton (the ‘mechanical state’) of mesenchymal stem cells attached to various surfaces and determining the differentiation state each surface promotes.
-Through this work, we aim to draw connections between the mechanical state and differentiation state and uncover signaling pathways that connect these two aspects of cellular behavior.
+Through this work, we aim to draw connections between the mechanical state and differentiation state, uncover signaling pathways that connect these two aspects of cellular behavior, and utilize large datasets to construct statistical models that can be used to predict cell behavior.